xuankimtran/docs-1/pages/katalon-studio/docs/web-service-samples.md

 ### Description

-This keyword is to use the POST request to send the user information including username, password, age, gender, and avatar to the server to create an account
+This keyword is to use the POST request to send the user information including username, password, age, gender, and avatar to the server to create an account.
 ### Parameters

 <table>